Eliot-RUIZ/automation/README.md

 ------------------------------------------------------------------
 ```

-Finally, here is a little example of a typical message and of the argument *digits* modified from its default value:
+Finally, we can increase the number of digits.
+Notice the message at the end of the analysis:
 ```r
 auto_stats(`QUALITATIVE: Two independent X - Y & X1 with 2 levels - Woolf test = OK`,
            y = "Y", x1 = "X1", x2 = "X2", paired = "none", digits = 5)